MicrosoftDX/DeviceSilhouette/Documentation/howitworks.md

 ## Web API

-External applications should interact with the Silhoutte through the [REST API.](RESTAPI.md) The [REST API.](RESTAPI.md) provides the functionality to retreive information about the the most current state of the device and to send commands to the device.
+External applications should interact with the Silhouette through the [REST API.](RESTAPI.md) The [REST API.](RESTAPI.md) provides the functionality to retrieve information about the most current state of the device and to send commands to the device.

-## Messages purging and persistancy
+## Messages purging and persistency

 For long term access, and to allow analytics, messages are being output to external storage.
 Currently to blob storage, but it can be extended to a different storage type.